 Noah raises his hands in a prayer of thanksgiving to God.
 The ark, now emptied of its precious cargo, rests on firm ground at last.

 This miniature agate carving was originally from the collection of the Duke d’Orleans.
-It was a devotional object for personal prayer, and presumably the person who carried it would be inspired by Noah’s prayerful attitude to thank God as Noah had done for deliverance and safety.
+It was a devotional object for personal prayer.
+Presumably the person who carried it would be inspired by Noah’s prayerful attitude to thank God as Noah had done for deliverance, and for safety.

 The flames of the sacrificial altar rise up, so that ‘the Lord smelled the pleasing odor’.
 Noah and his family give thanks to God, who promises never again to destroy the earth with water.